jesgs/CloudRig/README.md

 You can try moving around the bones in the Metarig in edit mode, and then generating again, to see the rig re-generated to the new proportions.

 Using Rigify and CloudRig mostly consists of creating such a metarig yourself, with the proportions and features that suits your character's needs.
 To learn more on how to do that, check out the [wiki](/../../../-/wikis/home)!

+# Report problems
+If you run into weird error messages or have suggestions on how something could be improved, feel free to [open an issue](/../issues/new).